cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 ### Questions

 Q1.
-Leaving aside the job ID, which is unique for every job posting, how many duplicates do you find in this data set?
+Leaving aside the job ID, which is unique for every job posting, how many **duplicates** do you find in this data set?
 Drop the duplicates, so all the positions are different, in at least one field.

 Q2.
-Which are the top-ten locations for software developement at AWS?
-Suppose that a potential candidate is interested in finding a position in India.
+Which are the **top-ten locations** for software developement at AWS?

+Q3.
+Suppose that a potential candidate is interested in finding a **position in India**.
 Does Amazon have something for him/her?
 In which locations?

-Q3.
-Programming languages are often mentioned in the basic qualifications field, and C is a classic.
+Q4. **Programming languages** are often mentioned in the basic qualifications field, and C is a classic.
 Which flavor of C is preferred here, C++ or C#?

-Q4.
-How often is experience mentioned in the preferred qualifications field?

 # Importing the data

-We use here the Pandas funcion `read_csv()` to import the data.
+As in the previous example, we use the Pandas funcion `read_csv()` to import the data.
 First, we import the package:

 ```
 In [1]: import pandas as pd
 ```

-The source file is in a GitHub repository, so we use a remote path to get access.
-The source file comes zipped, but `.read_csv()` can manage this without any specification if the file extension is `.zip`.
-With the argument `index_col=0`, the first column of the CSV file, whose header is `id` is taken as the index, so te resulting data frame will have 10 columns.
+The (zipped) source file is in a GitHub repository, so we use a remote path to get access.
+The first column of the CSV file (`id`) is taken as the index, so the resulting data frame will have 10 columns.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/cinnData/DataSci/main/Data/'